 Looking for a quiet, romantic Valentine’s date this year?
 Look no further than the great outdoors.
 Go outside and sit or cuddle on a bench or lay on your hammock or car and put your eyes to the sky for a cheap but memorable night with your date.

-If you’re lucky, you’ll be able to spot the planet Venus on the night of Valentine’s Day.
-You’ll be hard-pressed to find a more romantic evening than spending a night under the stars, taking a look at a planet named after the Roman goddess of love and beauty.
+If you’re lucky, you might be able to spot a planet on the night of Valentine’s Day.
+You’ll be hard-pressed to find a more romantic evening than spending a night under the stars, looking at the splendor of the universe.
 Spark your curiosity and go planet and stargazing this Valentine’s Day for a night that’s out of this world.

 Go on an Adventure